peter-duongGHub/T2A2/README.md

 - **Required body/Header Data**: JWT required, JSON web token from logged in user required to create player
 - **ON SUCCESS**: Returns message of the player created to the associated game and a success code 201
 ![Player-Success](./docs/create_player.PNG)
-- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example the data input is not in the correct format and returns a HTTP 400 status code with an error message.
+- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example the data input is missing an input and returns a HTTP 400 status code with an error message.
 ![Player-Fail](./docs/create_player-fail.PNG)

 #### Update a player